Welcome to the setup guide.

 Step 5 - Data and origin verification.

-Next item here is the SHA-IN, this must match what you have in the plugin settings, We recommend that you use letters and numbers only in this setting.
+Next item here is the SHA-IN, this must match what you have in the plugin settings, We recommend that you use letters and numbers only in this setting and that it has a maximum of 16 characters.

 Step 6 - Transaction feedback.